stan-alam/philosophy/Greek/Biography/Plato/README.md

 that a cowardly man would be reborn in his next incarnation as a woman; that women are more secretive and devious than men.
 Even in Laws women seem to be debarred from higher political offices.
 To put it at its harshest: Plato was less interested in women as women than he was in their potential to be men.

 home were taught in a sporadic fashion, for a few weeks or a few years, by three kinds of teacher.
-A grammatistēs taught them reading, writing, and arithmetic, and made them study and even learn and recite substantial chunks of epic poetry, since Homer, especially, was regarded as a fount of wisdom in many areas (see figure 1.3).
+A **grammatistēs taught them reading, writing, and arithmetic, and made them study and even learn and recite substantial chunks of epic poetry, since Homer,** especially, was regarded as a fount of wisdom in many areas (see figure 1.3).
 Plato would later criticize the expectation that by studying poetry people would be provided with role models to emulate; in his view, expressed especially in Republic, the gods and other characters described by Homer and others were often too corrupt to act as exemplars.
 Note: Plato does not like folks rote memorizing homer to only quote the bard.

-The other two schools were more specialized and more for elite children.
-A kitharistēs taught music, singing, dancing, and the lyric poets,
+The other two schools were more specialized and more for **elite children**. **A kitharistēs** taught music, singing, dancing, and the lyric poets,

 paidotribēs supervised their physical education at a gymnasium (likely to be publicly owned) or “palaestra” (“wrestling-ground,” likely to be privately owned), to prepare them for all forms of athletic contest and for warfare.